BiLLY-J03l/Configuring-Socks5-Proxy-EC2/README.md

 ## First Method : SSH

--All of the work will be done on your local machine
+- All of the work will be done on your local machine
 > -D : Specifies a local “dynamic” application-level port
                forwarding.
 This works by allocating a socket to listen to port on the local side, optionally bound to the